Spaying (Ovario-hysterectomy)

 It also prevents heat associated urinary tract infections.

-The costs of treating all these potential problems are a lot more than the costs of spaying your pet, so another advantage is that you save money !
+The costs of treating any of these potential problems are a lot more than the costs of spaying your pet, so another advantage is that you save money !

 The disadvantages: There's only a few reasons not to spay your pet.
 Wanting to breed your dog is the most common legitimate reason.
 Spayed pets are more likely to gain weight.
 And of course, there are costs and medical risks but usually less so than unspayed dogs.